fay59/fcd/INSTALL.md

 ## Building on Linux

 Fcd builds on Linux using the provided top-level Makefile.
 It has been tested on Ubuntu 15.10.
-Prior to building, the following packages must be present (and can be installed with `apt-get install`):
+Prior to building, the following packages must be present:

-* llvm-3.7
+* llvm-3.8
-* clang-3.7
+* clang-3.8
 * libcapstone3
 * libcapstone-dev
 * libedit-dev

+They should be available through your package manager.

-Fcd uses a small number of C++ features that are not available with the Ubuntu 15.10 stock compiler (gcc 5.2.1) but that are available with Clang 3.7. **Clang is required to build CPU emulators into LLVM modules** (see "Special Files"), so since it's guaranteed to be there, the Makefile builds fcd as a whole with it.
+Fcd uses a small number of C++ features that are not available with the Ubuntu 15.10 stock compiler (gcc 5.2.1) but that are available with Clang 3.8. **Clang is required to build CPU emulators into LLVM modules** (see "Special Files"), so since it's guaranteed to be there, the Makefile builds fcd as a whole with it.
 This could be revisited as new updates ship to Ubuntu; however, fcd will most